BenMKT/OOP-school-library/README.md

 # 📖OOP school library <a name="about-project"></a>

-**OOP school library** In this project, I start building my school library app.
-In this initial step, I implement the classes to represent students and teachers.
-I also finished creating the remaining classes for our school library and created the associations between them.
-Also created a form of UI for school library app, this way it can be invoked as an executable and not something you use in IRB exclusively.
+**OOP school library** In this project, implemented various classes with associations between them.
+Also created a form of UI for the school library app, this way it can be invoked as an executable from CLI whilst maintaining focus on maintainability, readability, and adherence to best practices.
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>